-- The producer decided to calibrate the device according to the theory of the rhumb line.
-We consider that this choice is not judicious.
-The justification of this choice, based on a literal interpretation of the text of Mishnah Berurah and Levush supposed to represent the will of the Torah is certainly questionable.
-Furthermore, it drives off by the back of the hand the opinion the greatest authorities of the 18th century.79 It was so easy to prepare two tables of calibration, the one according the great circle theory and the second according the rhumb line theory.
-It was more judicious to let the problem open and give the choice to the user. - The calibration table is incomplete.
-It should include the possibility to introduce a location by its coordinates but it would require a calculation module.
-Anyhow it is not normal that you cannot find the calibration of the device for such important communities as Manchester and Gateshead in England. - Because of the preceding drawbacks, the approbations given to the device by four authorities of the time are questionable.
+- The calibration table is incomplete.
+It should include the possibility to introduce a location by its coordinate.
+It is not satisfactory that the calibration of the device for such important communities as Manchester and Gateshead in England cannot be found. - Because of the preceding drawbacks, the approbations given to the device by four authorities of the time are questionable.
 They decide in two lines of approbation to solve the problem of the prayer direction toward Jerusalem according to the rhumb line theory which they apparently ascribe beyond any doubt to R. Mordekhai Jaffe.
 This à posteriori attribution remains a pure assumption.
-They disregard superbly the opinion of such authorities as R. Basilea, R. Zamosc, R. Jacob Emden and R. Schneor Zalman.
-The two lasts are certainly recognized as everlasting Gedolei ha-Aharonim.
+They disregard the opinion of such authorities as R. Basilea, R. Zamosc, R. Jacob Emden and R. Schneor Zalman.

 These approbations should have required a detailed and nuanced conclusion.
 They should at least have informed the user that the device follows the theory of the rhumb lines which they ascribe to R. Mordekhai Jaffe.
 They should have informed the user that another opinion exists which follows the theory of the great circle.
-Unless they consider but this seems not to be the case that it is now universally granted that the halakhah is today according the rhumb line theory.
+Unless they consider - but this seems not to be the case - that it is now universally granted that the halakhah is today according the rhumb line theory.